vasylenko/devdosvid.blog/content/cv/index.md

 Hiring new team members and forming the required team skillset.

 PM
-:   Managing of stand-alone DevOps projects and operations parts of big projects with dev teams.\
+:   Managing stand-alone DevOps projects and operations parts of big projects with dev teams.\
 Resources and capacity management.

 Clouds